flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 This means they are available both on the level0 input side and on the level3 output side.

 ..
-TODO: minmax values and units everywhere.

-Settings
-^^^^^^^^
-* Delay
-* Width
-* Holdoff
-* Invert
+FIXME: improve the explanation

+Each of the NIM I/Os is driven by a :ref:`gate generator
+<mvlc_trigger_io_gate_generators>`.
+When using a NIM connector as an input (the
-   Inverts the signal.
-If the NIM is used as an output it will be permanently active while its input is *false*.
+left side in the UI) the gate generator is used to generate the *internal* signal.
+If the NIM is configured as an output the gate generator effects the output signal of the NIM.

-..
-TODO: what does invert do when the NIM is an input?
+Note that it is possible to use a NIM as both input and output at the same time.
+In this case the gate generator acts on the output signal only.

 ECL outputs
 ~~~~~~~~~~~